codeceptjs/CodeceptJS/docs/reports.md

 ## Cli

-By default CodeceptJS provides cli reporter with console output.
+By default, CodeceptJS provides cli reporter with console output.
-Test names and failures will be printed to screen.
+Test names and failures will be printed out on screen.

 ```sh
 GitHub --